StevenLOL/ubuntu_commands/hadoop/readme.md

 #Hadoop example

-An example is provide for hadoop 2.7.3, each folder represents a node, the master node is ubuntu-1080.
+An example is provided for hadoop 2.7.3, each folder represents a node, the master node is ubuntu-1080.
 In each user home directoy there is a hidden file name .bashrc .